hl7au/au-fhir-core/input/pagecontent/relationship.md

 - defines Australian realm concepts (e.g. Medicare card number) as an additional set of options to what is available in the FHIR standard including extensions and terminology.
 - provides ‘Base’ profiles to inform a reader of which added concepts are considered relevant to a particular resource type.
 - does not apply cardinality constraints or required binding strengths that enforce conformance to those concepts except in rare circumstances.
 Must support flags are not utilised in AU base profiles.
-- does not recommend or mandate any particular resource, element, or interactions .
+- does not recommend or mandate any particular resource, element, or interactions.

 **AU Core:**